alexeyvolkoff/QHttpServer-Angular/README.md

 ```

 ### 4. Connecting to Backend and getting data
-As soon as websocket is connected to QWebSocketServer, we request the backend object and make it global across our Angular $scope:
+When WebSocket is connected to QWebSocketServer, we request the backend object and make it global across our Angular $scope:
 ```javascript
 	/* Websocket communication */
 	$scope.wsUrl = (window.location.protocol === 'https:' ? 'wss://' : 'ws://') +  window.location.hostname + ':8001';